abs-tudelft/sbd/doc/manual.md

 Navigate to the GDELTProducer directory, and run `sbt run` to start the GDELT stream.
+(As [this](https://github.com/sbt/sbt/issues/3618) issue suggests, you might need to run `sbt run` twice to make it work when running the producer for the first time)

 We can now inspect the output of the `gdelt` topic by running the following command on MacOS/Linux: